JessieArr/DancersGame/stardew-valley/spring-tips.md

 ### Crop Planning
 - Coffee grows for two seasons and you can plant the beans
-- Strawberries are awesome if you have them on day 1, good otherwise
+- Strawberry is awesome if you have them on day 1, good otherwise
 - Green Bean, Cauliflower, and Rhubarb are the best money otherwise
 - Blue Jazz gives the best honey in Spring